top of page

 WHAT IS THE EPISCOPAL CHURCH, ANYWAY?

 The Episcopal Church (TEC) is part of the worldwide Anglican Communion, a network of denominations united by their common history and fellowship with the Church of England.
 TEC is divided into nine provinces and has dioceses in the U.S., Taiwan, Micronesia, the Caribbean, Central and South America, as well as the Convocation of Episcopal Churches in Europe and the Navajoland Area Mission.
 The Episcopal Church describes itself as being "Protestant, yet Catholic."
 It is the nation's 14th largest denomination.
 The church was organized after the American Revolution when it separated from the Church of England, whose clergy were required to swear allegiance to the British monarch as Supreme Governor of the church of England, and became the first Anglican Province outside the British Isles.
 The Episcopal Church was active in the Social Gospel movement of the late nineteenth century and since the 1960s and 1970s has played a leading role in the progressive movement and on related political issues.
 For example, in its resolutions on state issues the Episcopal Church has opposed the death penalty, and supported the civil rights movement and affirmative action.
 Some of its leaders and priests marched with civil rights demonstrators.
 The church calls for the full civil equality for all people regardless of age, race, gender, ability, or sexual orientation.
 On the question of abortion, the church has adopted a nuanced position.
 About all these issues, individual members and clergy can and do frequently disagree with the stated position of the church.
 The Episcopal Church ordains women to the priesthood as well as the diaconate and the episcopate.
-The previous Presiding Bishop of the Episcopal Church is Katharine Jefferts Schori, the first female head of a national church in the Anglican Communion.
+The previous Presiding Bishop of the Episcopal Church is Michael Curry.

 OUR BELIEFS